simonbs/Emcee/README.md

 ## License

-NowEmcee is released under the MIT license.
+Emcee is released under the MIT license.
 Please see the LICENSE file for more information.